pieterjanv/io-ts-extended/README.md

 The `test` parameter requires a function that tests if the source type extends the target type, returning `t.Ternary.True` if it does, `t.Ternary.False` if it does not and `t.Ternary.Maybe` if it cannot be ruled out nor confirmed (for recursive types).
-Its third parameter is a function that can be used to test if a type extends another type, keeping track of the types that have already been tested to avoid infinite loops.
+Its third parameter is a function that should be used to test if a type extends another type, as it tracks the types that have already been tested to avoid infinite loops.
 Note that, in contrast to `isExtensionOf` it takes the target as the first argument, and the source as the second argument.